Mark Schultz (wrestler)

-He and his late older brother, wrestler Dave Schultz, both won gold medals in wrestling in the same Olympics (1984).
+He and his older brother, wrestler Dave Schultz, both won gold medals in wrestling in the same Olympics (1984).
 They are the only American brothers to win both World and Olympic gold, and have won more NCAA, U.S. Open, World, and Olympic titles than any other American brother combination in history.

+He ended his career in the UFC IX under NHB (no-holds-barred) rules vs UFC VIII runner-up Gary "Big Daddy" Goodridge.
+His life story is in the book "Foxcatcher" a NY Times best seller & Amazon's "Editor's Pick".